 - 1.2.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core) - 1.2.a.
+The Sponsoring Institution should also sponsor ACGME-accredited residency programs in at least three of the following specialties: diagnostic radiology, family medicine, internal medicine, obstetrics and gynecology, pediatrics, and surgery.
 (Core) - 1.3.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
 (Core) - 1.3.a.
 The PLA must be renewed at least every 10 years.
 (Core) - 1.3.b.
 The PLA must be approved by the designated institutional official (DIO).
 (Core)